2019 Behavioral Health & Health Equity Initiative

-Thanks to a generous grant from Premera Blue Cross, the Community Foundation has an additional $90,000 to award this year to support small and medium sized nonprofits doing work in the fields of behavioral health and health equity.
+Thanks to a generous grant from Premera Blue Cross, the Community Foundation has an additional $90,000 to award in 2019 to support small and medium sized nonprofits doing work in the fields of behavioral health and health equity.

 - Award amounts will range from $5,000 to $15,000

 - Total awards through this program in 2019 will be approximately $90,000

 - If your organization is already a grantee of Premera Blue Cross, you are not eligible for this grant opportunity